drshahizan/learn-github/profile/AbrahamLanre/readme.md

 ## Education and Training 🎓

+- Doctor of Philosophy in Computer Science at Universiti Teknologi Malaysia
-- Bachelor of Science in Software Engineering (Hons.) at Makerere University (2018 - 2023)
+- Master of Science in Computer Science at Lead City University
-- Certificate of Accomplishment in the Blockchain Innovation Program, Uganda (2022 - 2023).
-Also emerged as the overall best student in the cohort.
+- Post Graduate Diploma in Computer Science at Lead City University
+- Higher National Diploma in Computer Science
+- National Diploma in Computer Science

 ## Blog 📝